gbsoe/FiLot/FiLot_Website_Specification.md

    - **Key Points**:
      - **Never Give Up Control**: "FiLot only requests permission to execute the specific transactions you approve."
      - **Transparent Transactions**: "Every investment action is clearly explained before execution."
-     - **Regulated Protection**: "DFSA regulatory compliance ensures institutional-grade security standards."
+     - **Enterprise Protection**: "Our security protocols ensure institutional-grade protection standards."

 5. **FAQ Section**:
    - **Common Questions**:
-     - **"How much can I earn with FiLot?"**: "Returns vary by pool, but typical APRs range from 15-55% annually on Raydium pools."
+     - **"How much can I earn with FiLot?"**: "Returns vary by pool, but typical APYs range from 15-55% annually on Raydium pools."
      - **"Are my funds safe?"**: "Yes.
 FiLot is non-custodial, meaning you always maintain control of your funds.
-We're also regulated by the Dubai Financial Services Authority (DFSA)."
+We implement enterprise-grade security measures to protect your investments."
      - **"How does FiLot make money?"**: "FiLot charges a small performance fee on profits, only when you make money.
 If you don't profit, we don't either."
      - **"What cryptocurrencies can I invest?"**: "Currently, FiLot supports Solana (SOL) and Solana-based tokens through Raydium liquidity pools."
      - **"Do I need technical knowledge?"**: "No. FiLot's One-Command interface handles all the technical aspects for you."